How to spend one day in Toulouse, France

 Also, the metro announcements in the Toulouse Subway are in double language.
 Occitane it’s the local language more than a dialect, and it can be associated with Catalan, spoken over the borders.

-How to explore Toulouse | City Pass
+How to explore Toulouse quick!
+Buy a city Pass

 Every time we are visiting a city for not so long, we plan ahead our trip, every place we want to see and all the tickets for the unique experiences.